TheMajorDan/site-source-files/contents/articles/another-test/index.md

 ---
-title: Temp
+title: Cool Stuff!
-author: Matt Jordan
+author: majordan
 date: 2012-10-01 15:00
 template: article.jade
 ---

-## This is cool
+This is a test page.

+<span class="more"></span>

+More content